Back to Practice OOP with C++

 Show Answer & Explanation

-Correct Answer: A — Hiding implementation details
+Correct Answer: C - Hiding implementation details

 Data abstraction hides implementation details and shows only functionality to users.